 525 Casino Building, FY4 1EZ

 Family friendly bingo on the promenade near the central pier.
 10p a play.

 165 Promenade, FY1 5BE

-The Pleasure Beach was founded in 1896 and is the most visited amusement park in the UK.
+The Pleasure Beach was founded in 1896 and will celebrate its 125th anniversary this year!
+It is the most visited amusement park in the UK.
 More than 40 attractions and rides, 2 theatres and an ice rink hosting many shows.

 525 Ocean Boulevard, FY4 1EZ